privacyidea/simplesamlphp-module-privacyidea/docs/privacyidea.md

     'privacyidea:PrivacyideaAuthSource',

     /**
-     * The URI (including protocol and port) of the privacyidea server
+     * The URI (including protocol and port) of the privacyidea server.
      * Required.
      */
     'privacyideaServerURL' => 'https://your.server.com',